- UCAS Code: RC18

 Years 2 & 3

-We offer a variety of classes that allow you to study an area of psychology in greater depth.
-You will study conceptual and historical issues in psychology and write a dissertation based on your research project.
+In Year 4, you'll take a variety of classes that allow you to study an area of psychology in greater depth.
+You’ll study conceptual and historical issues in psychology and write a dissertation based on your research project.

 There's an opportunity for you to take an optional international research placement through Erasmus.

-The School of Psychological Sciences and Health has Erasmus exchange agreements with several European universities.
-We currently have active exchanges with:
+The School of Psychological Sciences and Health has Erasmus exchange agreements with several European universities including:

 - Humboldt University zu Berlin, Germany